 On the death of his mother, Maurice inherited the family home.
 He then sold it and shared the proceeds of 17,000 francs with his brother Roger and sister Suzanne-Marie.

 He self-styled himself as a Count and went by the name of “Comte Maurice de Mauny-Talvande“.
 He adopted the prefix of “de Mauny” from his mother, Mme Marguerite de Mauny, and the suffix from his father, Felix Talvande.
 Later he anglicized his name to “Count Maurice de Mauny-Talvande.”

 On June 24, 1898, Count Maurice de Mauny-Talvande married Lady Mary Elizabeth Agnes Bynge, daughter of the fourth Earl of Strafford, Henry William John Byng.
 Seweryn Chomet suggests that Maurice may have met Lady Mary through his friendship with her brother, George Byng, with whom Maurice briefly attended the same fashionable Jesuit-run school in Canterbury in the early 1880s.
 Lady Mary was 33 years old, and Maurice was 32.

-It was a glamorous ‘high society’ wedding in London, attended by the Princess of Wales, Princess Christian and Prince and Princess Saxe-Weimer.
-It was followed by a dazzling reception at Wrotham Park, in Hertfordshire, the bride’s family’s 18th century mansion.
+It was a glamorous ‘high society’ wedding in London, attended by the Princess of Wales, Princess Christian and Prince and Princess Saxe-Weimer followed by a dazzling reception at Wrotham Park, in Hertfordshire, the bride’s family’s 18th-century mansion.